British Journal of Clinical Pharmacology

 Original Research Articles

 Papers should be concise and consideration should be given to using supporting information (see http://authorservices.wiley.com/bauthor/suppmat.asp for more information about our Supporting Information service).
 Most original research articles published in BJCP are between 3000 and 4000 words (for Introduction, Methods, Results and Discussion only).
 Please refer to a recent issue for examples of length that we regard as appropriate, which varies with the complexity and importance of the study.
 If you believe your original research paper is going to significantly exceed 4000 words, we require justification for this with your submission letter.

-Section 1: What is already known about this subject: in up to three short bullet point sentences (not more than 50 words in total) summarize the state of scientific knowledge on this subject before you did your study and say why this study needed to be done,
+Section 1: What is already known about this subject: In up to three short bullet point sentences (not more than 50 words in total) summarise the state of scientific knowledge on this subject before you did your study and say why this study needed to be done.

 Section 2: What this study adds: In up to three short bullet point sentences (not more than 50 words in total) give a simple answer to the questions “What do we now know as a result of this study that we did not know before?” and “What take-home-message do you want to impart to the readers?”